Cali & Southwest Colombia

-These two departments are home to Popayán, one of Colombia's loveliest colonial cities, plus the country's two most important archaeological sites – San Agustín and Tierradentro.
+These two departments are home to Popayán, one of Colombia's most charming colonial cities, plus two of the country's most important archaeological sites – San Agustín and Tierradentro.
 Here you'll also find the peculiar Desierto de la Tatacoa, a striking anomaly near Neiva, halfway between Bogotá and San Agustín.

 San Andrés & Providencia

-The archipelago of San Andrés and Providencia is near Nicaragua, historically tied to England and politically part of Colombia, but while these pristine islands may lack an untainted pedigree, their diverse history and picture-postcard setting make them Colombia's most interesting paradise.
+The archipelago of San Andrés and Providencia is geographically located near to Nicaragua, historically tied to England and politically part of Colombia.
+While these pristine islands may lack an untainted pedigree, their diverse history and picture-postcard setting make them Colombia's most interesting paradise.